Keysight Technologies (NYSE:KEYS) Issues FY 2022 Earnings Guidance

 Keysight Technologies Stock Performance

-Keysight Technologies (NYSE:KEYS – Get Rating) last released its quarterly earnings results on Wednesday, August 17th.
-The scientific and technical instruments company reported $2.01 earnings per share for the quarter, topping the consensus estimate of $1.79 by $0.22.
+Keysight Technologies (NYSE:KEYS – Get Rating) last issued its earnings results on Wednesday, August 17th.
+The scientific and technical instruments company reported $1.90 earnings per share for the quarter, topping the consensus estimate of $1.66 by $0.24.
+The company had revenue of $1.38 billion during the quarter, compared to the consensus estimate of $1.35 billion.
 Keysight Technologies had a net margin of 21.00% and a return on equity of 32.13%.
-The firm had revenue of $1.38 billion during the quarter, compared to the consensus estimate of $1.35 billion.
-During the same quarter in the prior year, the firm earned $1.46 EPS.
-The company’s revenue for the quarter was up 10.8% on a year-over-year basis.
-Equities research analysts predict that Keysight Technologies will post 6.85 EPS for the current fiscal year.
+Keysight Technologies’s quarterly revenue was up 10.8% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $1.46 EPS.
+On average, research analysts forecast that Keysight Technologies will post 6.85 EPS for the current year.

-A number of hedge funds and other institutional investors have recently made changes to their positions in KEYS.
-Panagora Asset Management Inc. increased its position in Keysight Technologies by 14.7% in the 1st quarter.
-Panagora Asset Management Inc. now owns 9,411 shares of the scientific and technical instruments company’s stock valued at $1,487,000 after acquiring an additional 1,206 shares in the last quarter.
-Blair William & Co.
-IL lifted its stake in Keysight Technologies by 1.3% in the first quarter.
-Blair William & Co.
-IL now owns 6,780 shares of the scientific and technical instruments company’s stock valued at $1,071,000 after buying an additional 88 shares in the last quarter.
-Prudential PLC bought a new position in Keysight Technologies in the first quarter valued at approximately $592,000.
-National Pension Service lifted its stake in Keysight Technologies by 2.2% in the first quarter.
-National Pension Service now owns 274,276 shares of the scientific and technical instruments company’s stock valued at $43,327,000 after buying an additional 5,882 shares in the last quarter.
-Finally, Vanguard Group Inc. raised its holdings in shares of Keysight Technologies by 0.8% in the first quarter.
-Vanguard Group Inc. now owns 20,348,229 shares of the scientific and technical instruments company’s stock valued at $3,214,409,000 after purchasing an additional 153,857 shares during the last quarter.
-84.00% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in KEYS.
+Zions Bancorporation N.A. raised its position in Keysight Technologies by 1,148.3% in the 1st quarter.
+Zions Bancorporation N.A. now owns 362 shares of the scientific and technical instruments company’s stock worth $57,000 after purchasing an additional 333 shares during the period.
+Brown Brothers Harriman & Co. grew its stake in Keysight Technologies by 67.6% in the 1st quarter.
+Brown Brothers Harriman & Co. now owns 419 shares of the scientific and technical instruments company’s stock worth $66,000 after acquiring an additional 169 shares in the last quarter.
+Covestor Ltd grew its stake in Keysight Technologies by 114.1% in the 1st quarter.
+Covestor Ltd now owns 1,051 shares of the scientific and technical instruments company’s stock worth $166,000 after acquiring an additional 560 shares in the last quarter.
+Evergreen Capital Management LLC grew its stake in Keysight Technologies by 28.5% in the 1st quarter.
+Evergreen Capital Management LLC now owns 1,267 shares of the scientific and technical instruments company’s stock worth $200,000 after acquiring an additional 281 shares in the last quarter.
+Finally, Prelude Capital Management LLC bought a new position in Keysight Technologies in the 1st quarter worth about $207,000.
+81.87% of the stock is owned by hedge funds and other institutional investors.

 Keysight Technologies, Inc provides electronic design and test solutions to commercial communications, networking, aerospace, defense and government, automotive, energy, semiconductor, electronic, and education industries in the Americas, Europe, and the Asia Pacific.
 Its Communications Solutions Group segment provides electronic design automation (EDA) software; radio frequency and microwave test solutions, and related software; hardware and virtual network test platforms and software applications, including data center, routing and switching, software defined networking, security, and encryption; oscilloscopes, logic and serial protocol analyzers, logic-signal sources, arbitrary waveform generators, and bit error rate testers; and optical modulation analyzers, optical component analyzers, optical power meters, and optical laser source solutions, as well as resells refurbished used Keysight equipment.